InterstellarScience/Personal-Quantum-Lab/Quantum_Information/Bell_States/README.md

 - Quantum circuit simulation with Qiskit Aer and the basics of Qiskit coding.
 - Statevector verification.
 - Measurement statistics using repeated shots.
-- Python functions and modular code organization.
+- Python functions and code organization.